userlandkernel/mach-hook/README.md

 # mach-hook
-A minimalistic patchtool for mach-o files in current and remote processes.
+- A minimalistic patchtool for mach-o files in current and remote processes.

+## What is it
 Attempts to provide a simple hooking interface for userland processes.
 Attempts to simplify programming with private symbols.
 Attempts to make return oriented programming a bit easier by letting you find ROP gadgets in memory.